A topic from the subject of Distillation in Chemistry.

 Distillation Apparatus

-A typical distillation apparatus consists of the following components:
+A typical distillation apparatus includes:

 Distillation Procedure

-Types of Experiments
+Types of Distillation

 Data Analysis

-• The boiling point of each liquid in the mixture
+• The boiling point of each component.

-• The composition of the mixture
+• The composition of the mixture.

-• The efficiency of the distillation process
+• The efficiency of the separation process.

 Applications

-• Purification of liquids: Distillation can be used to purify liquids by removing impurities.
+• Purification of liquids: Removing impurities.

 Conclusion